LoneDev6/Wiki-ItemsAdder/help/tos.md

 ### Refund policy

 Refunds are typically at the seller's discretion¹ and might be issued on particular cases.\
-Contact the seller using the forum or via email before opening an official dispute on the payment platform (PayPal, Stripe, etc.).
+Contact the seller using the discord or via email before opening an official dispute on the payment platform (PayPal, Stripe, etc.).

 ¹Except as required by applicable state law.